rossant/website/content/2015-07-24-compiler-data-visualization.md

 * special mathematical functions
 * linear algebra routines
 * geometric tests
+* collision detection
+* tesselation algorithms
 * classical mechanics equations
-* common optics and lighting equations
+* optics and lighting equations
-* common markers
+* standard marker equations
 * antialiasing routines
 * font generators with signed distance functions

-Most of these could be written in any language that compiles to LLVM.
+Most of these functions could be written in any language that compiles to LLVM.
 This includes C/C++, GLSL, but also Python via Numba, making user contributions much easier.

 I should note that VisPy already implements many of these functions in Python or GLSL, so we could reuse a lot of code.